Vietnamese Sizzling Pancake (Bánh Xèo)

 How to serve Banh Xeo:

-Serve with a platter of fresh greens and herbs.
+Serve with a platter of fresh greens, herbs and Nouc Cham.
 For a complete meal, pair it with a light soup or pickled vegetables to cut through the richness.

 Bánh xèo is more than just food—it’s a celebration of Vietnamese culinary ingenuity.
 Whether you’re making it at home or enjoying it at a street stall, this sizzling pancake delivers a symphony of flavors and a touch of excitement with every bite.
 So let’s make Banh Xeo!